medusajs/medusa/docs/content/add-plugins/contentful/index.md

 ![Seed the database](https://res.cloudinary.com/dza7lstvk/image/upload/v1668001440/Medusa%20Docs/Contentful/ci4accp_okaro3.png)

-The Contentful integration ensures a two-way sync between the Medusa server and Contentful.
+The Contentful integration ensures a two-way sync between the Medusa backend and Contentful.
 So, when new products are added to Medusa, these products will be added to your Contentful Space as well.

 ---

 ## (Optional) Add Products with the Medusa Admin

-Using the Medusa admin, you can add products to your Medusa server.
+Using the Medusa admin, you can add products to your Medusa backend.
 This will trigger product events that subsequently add these products to Contentful.

 ---